conduktor/conduktor-docs/docs/platform/configuration/env-variables.md

 ### SSO properties

-SSO authentication properties (only on enterprise plan).
+SSO authentication properties (only on enterprise and team plans).
 See authentication [documentation](./user-authentication) for snippets

 - **`sso.ignoreUntrustedCertificate`** : Disable SSL checks